Sébastien Squillaci: Arsenal

 Squillaci joined Arsenal on a three-year contract in the summer of 2010 for a fee believed to be around £4 million.
 He took the number 18 shirt, previously held by fellow French former Arsenal centre-backs Mikaël Silvestre and Pascal Cygan.
 Following an injury to centre-back Thomas Vermaelen, Squillaci formed a central defensive partnership with fellow new signing Laurent Koscielny.
 Squillaci scored his first goal for Arsenal in the UEFA Champions League group stage against Partizan.
 His first Premier League goal came against Stoke City on 23 February 2011 from a Nicklas Bendtner cross.

 During the 2010–11 season, Squillaci made 28 appearances and scored 2 goals for the Gunners across all competitions as Arsenal also reached the League Cup final.

 Due to his poor performances in his first season and the arrival of German international Per Mertesacker in the summer of 2011, Squillaci fell down the pecking order at the club ahead of the 2011–12 season.
-He made his first appearance of the season in the League Cup round win against Bolton Wanderers and continued to be a part of the League Cup squad, playing in the quarter-final defeat to Manchester City.
+He made his first appearance of the season in the League Cup fourth round win against Bolton Wanderers and continued to be a part of the League Cup squad, playing in the quarter-final defeat to Manchester City.
 He made his first Champions League appearance of the season on 6 December 2011, where he played the full 90 minutes in Arsenal's 3–1 away defeat to Olympiacos, Arsenal's final group stage match.
 He made his first Premier League appearance of the season on 2 January 2012 when he replaced midfielder Aaron Ramsey for the last ten minutes against Fulham after centre-back Johan Djourou was sent off.
 Arsenal went on to lose the match 2–1 as Squillaci's clearing header in the 92nd minute of the match fell to the feet of Bobby Zamora, who scored a volley to give Fulham all three points.
 On 17 February, Squillaci came on as an early substitute in Arsenal's fifth round FA Cup match at Sunderland after Francis Coquelin sustained an injury, with regular defenders Per Mertesacker and Laurent Koscielny already missing through injury.
 Squillaci had a torrid match, deflecting Kieran Richardson's 40th minute shot into his own net, and was himself substituted through injury in the 52nd minute as Arsenal lost 2–0.
 He ended the 2011–12 season with six appearances, with only one of these appearances being in the Premier League.

 Squillaci made his only appearance of the 2012–13 season in a 2–1 defeat against Olympiacos in the UEFA Champions League.
 On 5 June 2013, Arsenal announced Squillaci, along with teammates Andrey Arshavin and Denílson, would leave the club when their contracts expired on 30 June.